-&lt;sup>7 For an extended discussion of the ANPRM, see Hdeel Abdelhady, Commerce Department Opens Process to Identify "Emerging Technologies" for Export Control, Public Comments Due by December 19, MassPoint PLLC, Nov.
+[7] For an extended discussion of the advance notice of proposed rulemaking, see Hdeel Abdelhady, Commerce Department Opens Process to Identify "Emerging Technologies" for Export Control, Public Comments Due by December 19, MassPoint PLLC, Nov.
 25, 2018 ("ANPRM Article").
+[8] The advance notice of proposed rulemaking identified AI and machine learning technology, such as